chris-king1/resume/docs/work-history.md

-# Work history
+# Employment history

 View the details of my work history as a technical writer and information architect.
 I can provide more details about each position upon request.

-## \(2010 – present) **Capgemini / IBM**: Information Architect and Lead Technical Writer
+## \(October 2021 – June 2023) **Capgemini**: Information Architect and Lead Technical Writer

+The following work for Capgemini is a continuation of the work that I did in my previous role with IBM:

-* Research, write, and update technical content in DITA/XML.
+* Researched, wrote, and updated technical content in DITA/XML.
 Use highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
-* Plan, manage, and organize the structure of end-user publications and user assistance, which includes ~10,000 DITA-based topics of technical content.
+* Planned, managed, and organized the structure of end-user publications and user assistance, which included ~10,000 DITA-based topics of technical content.
-* Edit all technical content and customer communication for multiple teams and products.
+* Edited technical documentation, social media content, and customer communication for multiple teams and products.
+Achieved top performer in the IBM editing workshop that consisted of ~20 technical writers.
+* Administered the production process, translation, and publication of documentation to ibm.com for <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> storage management and reporting applications.
+* Wrote and published social media content for IBM's storage management and reporting applications.
+[View blog posts](writing-samples.md#social-media).
+* Worked closely with UX designers and product stakeholders to review UX designs, integrate user assistance, and ensure the best possible information experience for users.
+Provided detailed feedback and edited UI microcopy (in Figma).
+* Maintained and updated the digital adoption platform (WalkMe) that was integrated in the SaaS application.
+* Worked closely with DevOps to write, review, and edit all customer communication for a SaaS application.
+This communication included in-app notifications, welcome letters, emails, urgent requests, security notifications, support documents, and beta updates.
+* Acted as a focal point for improving documentation, error messages, user assistance, and information delivery.
+Triaged user and technical support feedback.
+* Used metrics and advanced analytics to improve technical content and delivery.
+* Planned the direction for incorporating the latest tools and technology into writing processes.
+* Created and maintained terminology guidelines, standards, best practices, and planning information for development, QA, and technical writers.
+* Mentored other writers on authoring tools, technical content, and IBM Storage products.
+* Lead effort to migrate all documentation source files to a new hosting platform (GitHub).

+---

+## \(2010 – October 2021) **IBM**: Information Architect and Lead Technical Writer

+* Researched, wrote, and updated technical content in DITA/XML.
+Use highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
+* Planned, managed, and organized the structure of end-user publications and user assistance, which included ~10,000 DITA-based topics of technical content.
+* Edited technical content from technical writers, technical support, DevOps, product managers, and beta advocates.
-* Develop and implement strategies to improve the UX and information experiences of <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> storage management and reporting applications.
+* Administered the production process, translation, and publication of documentation to ibm.com for <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> storage management and reporting applications.
-* Work closely with UX designers and product stakeholders to review UX designs and ensure the best possible information experience for users.
-Provide detailed feedback and edit UI microcopy (in Figma).
+* Worked closely with UX designers and product stakeholders to review UX designs and ensure the best possible information experience for users.
+Provided detailed feedback and edited UI microcopy (in Adobe InDesign).
+* Lead the effort to implement and improve contextual assistance within multiple applications.
+* Planned, designed, and implemented a digital adoption platform (WalkMe) into a SaaS application to help guide users through key tasks and provide additional contextual information.
-* Write, review, and edit all customer communication for a SaaS / Cloud-based application.
-This communication includes in-app notifications, welcome letters, emails, urgent requests, security notifications, support documents, and beta updates.
+* Worked closely with DevOps to write, review, and edit all customer communication for a SaaS application.
+This communication included in-app notifications, welcome letters, emails, urgent requests, security notifications, support documents, and beta updates.
-* Act as a focal point for improving publications, error messages, user assistance, and information delivery.
-Triage user and technical support feedback.
+* Acted as a focal point for improving documentation, error messages, user assistance, and information delivery.
+Triaged user and technical support feedback.
-* Use metrics and advanced analytics to improve technical content and delivery.
+* Used metrics and advanced analytics to improve technical content and delivery.
-* Plan the direction for incorporating the latest tools and technology into writing processes.
+* Planned the direction for incorporating the latest tools and technology into writing processes.
-* Transform how information developers work by incorporating design thinking principles into daily practices and promote user-centered design for technical content.
+* Transformed how information developers work by incorporating design thinking principles into daily practices and promote user-centered design for technical content.
-* Create and maintain terminology guidelines, standards, best practices, and planning information for development, QA, and technical writers.
+* Created and maintained terminology guidelines, standards, best practices, and planning information for development, QA, and technical writers.
-* Mentor other writers on authoring tools, technical content, and products.
+* Mentored other writers on authoring tools, technical content, and IBM Storage products.
 * Lead efforts to migrate the entire information library to new deployment frameworks.
 * Lead effort to incorporate Agile and CD methodologies into the technical writing process; implemented agile task planning, content toggling, and single-stream source control.